Ogden Docent Opportunities

 What is a docent at The Ogden Museum of Southern Art?

-The OMSA docent is a person who leads tours helping visitors to The Museum "see the South" through the visual arts and in the context of its literature, music, food and more.
+The OMSA docent is a volunteer who leads tours helping visitors to The Museum "see the South" through the visual arts and in the context of its literature, music, food and more.

 Are there any prerequisites for beginning the docent program?